Nandolinhares/nandolinhares/README.md

 ### Hello everyone 👋
 My name is Fernando Linhares and I believe with the right actions we could transform the world in a better place for everyone.

-- Javascript, Typescript and React Developer.
+- Javascript, Typescript, React, Web Components and tests.

 ### Skills